mruepp/appleRaidStatus/README.md

 jq
 tr

-jq you can install from homebrew.
-Be sure to upgrade the :
+jq you can install from homebrew:
 `brew install jq`

 ## launched.appleraid.status.plist